MaureenFromuth/School_Districts_Analysis/README.md

 type_passing_reading = per_school_summary_df.groupby(["School Type"]).mean()["% Passing Reading"]
 type_overall_passing = per_school_summary_df.groupby(["School Type"]).mean()["% Overall Passing"]
 ```

+Thomas High School is a charter school.
+With the updated data, there is a negligible decrease in the average math scores (change in the hundredths) and a slightly more noticeable increase in the average reading scores (change in the tens).
+Of note, this positive change yet again reinforces the assessment above that the 9th grade reading scores were slightly lower than the those of the other grades and their removal provided a small benefit.
+The percentage changes, however, were noticeable but less than the other summaries.
+For example, the percentage of students passing math decreased from decrease from 94% to 90%, the percentage of students passing reading decrease from 97% to 94%, and the percentage of students passing both parts of the exam a decrease from 90% to 87%.
+Regardless of the new data, charter schools did perform better than district schools as a whole.

 >**Original Scores & Passing by School Type**